 South Eastern Circuit

-Paul accepts instructions under Standard Contractual Terms, details of which can be found on our website under Code of Conduct.
+Paul is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 WHAT THEY SAY: